ngageoint/color-spm/README.md

 ### About ###

 [Color](http://ngageoint.github.io/color-spm/) is an iOS Swift (UIKit and above) library providing color representation with support for hex, RBG, arithmetic RBG, HSL, and integer colors.

-## This document is still being updated as this SPM is being developed.
-Thank you for being patient with us! ##

 ### Usage ###